SimonLab/rustNotes/book.md

     Greater,
 	}

-Every varient of the enum is namespaced
+Every varient of the enum is a namespaced
 We access the values of the enum with ::
 Ordering::Less. :: is used to access a namespace